Select a link to access information from Ofsted

 - How to object: guidance for childcare providers.
 How to object if Ofsted plans to take steps that will affect registration.

-- Statutory Framework for the Early Years Foundation Stage (PDF) - Department for Education website
+- Statutory Framework for the Early Years Foundation Stage (PDF)

 - Every Child a Talker (PDF) - Guidance for Early Language Lead Practitioners.
 Published by the Department for Children, Schools and Families, 2008.